microsoft/teams-powerapps-app-templates/Boards/Documentation/boards.md

 ---
-title: Boards sample app (preview)
+title: Boards sample app template (preview)
 description: Learn how to use the Boards app.
 author: joel-lindstrom